Cinco de Mayo in London: The best foodie celebrations for 2025

 Book now: Madera at Treehouse

 As we move into spring and the weather starts to heat up (hopefully!), have a browse through the best outdoor restaurants in London perfect for alfresco dining.
-Or dig out those dusty sunglasses and gather the grew at one of London's best beer gardens.
+Or dig out those dusty sunglasses and gather the crew at one of London's best beer gardens.